iocloud/Professional_JS/HighPerformanceJS.md

  Dynamically create &lt;script&gt; elements to download and execute the code  Download the JavaScript code using an XHR object, and then inject the code into the page

+===

 *  **Data Access**

+> There are four basic places from which data can be accessed in JavaScript:

+> * Literal values: Any value that represents just itself and isn't stored in a particular location.
+JavaScript can represent strings, numbers, Booleans, objects, arrays, functions, regular expressions, and the special values null and undefined as literals.

+> * Variables: Any developer-defined location for storing data created by using the var keyword.

+> * Array items: A numerically indexed location within a JavaScript Array object.

+> * Object members: A string-indexed location within a JavaScript object.

+===
+***Managing Scope***

+***Scope Chains and Identifier Resolution***

+>Every function in JavaScript is represented as an objectmore specifically, as an instance of Function.
+Function objects have properties just like any other object, and these include both the properties that you can access programmatically and a series of internal properties that are used by the JavaScript engine but are not accessible through code.
+One of these properties is [[Scope]], as defined by ECMA-262.

+>A good rule of thumb is to always store out-of-scope values in local variables if they are used more than once within a function.

+***Scope Chain Augmentation***

+***Dynamic Scopes***

+>Both the with statement and the catch clause of a try-catch statement, as well as a function containing (), are all considered to be dynamic scopes.
+A dynamic scope is one that exists only through execution of code and therefore cannot be determined simply by static analysis (looking at the code structure).

+***Closures, Scope, and Memory***

+>Closures are one of the most powerful aspects of JavaScript, allowing a function to access data that is outside of its local scope.
+The use of closures has been popularized through the writings of Douglas Crockford and is now ubiquitous in most complex web applications.
+There is, however, a performance impact associated with using closures.

+***Object Members***

+>Most JavaScript is written in an object-oriented manner, either through the creation of custom objects or the use of built-in objects such as those in the Document Object Model (DOM) and Browser Object Model (BOM).
+As such, there tends to be a lot of object member access.

+***Prototypes***

+>Objects in JavaScript are based on prototypes.
+A prototype is an object that serves as the base of another object, defining and implementing members that a new object must have.
+This is a completely different concept than the traditional object-oriented programming concept of classes, which define the process for creating a new object.
+Prototype objects are shared amongst all instances of a given object type, and so all instances also share the prototype object's members.

+>Objects can have two types of members: instance members (also called "own" members) and prototype members.
+Instance members exist directly on the object instance itself, whereas prototype members are inherited from the object prototype.

+***Prototype Chains***

+>The prototype of an object determines the type or types of which it is an instance.
+By default, all objects are instances of Object and inherit all of the basic methods, such as toString().
+You can create a prototype of another type by defining and using a constructor.

+***Nested Members***

+>Since object members may contain other members, it's not uncommon to see patterns such as window.location.href in JavaScript code.
+These nested members cause the JavaScript engine to go through the object member resolution process each time a dot is encountered.

+>It should come as no surprise, then, that the deeper the nested member, the slower the data is accessed.
+Evaluating location.href is always faster than window.location.href, which is faster than window.location.href.toString().
+If these properties aren't on the object instances, then member resolution will take longer as the prototype chain is searched at each point.

+***Caching Object Member Values***

+>Generally speaking, if you\'re going to read an object property more than one time in a function, it's best to store that property value in a local variable.
+The local variable can then be used in place of the property to avoid ￼￼￼￼￼the performance overhead of another property lookup.
+This is especially important when dealing with nested object members that have a more dramatic effect on execution speed.

+***Summary***

+>Where you store and access data in JavaScript can have a measurable impact on the overall performance of your code.
+There are four places to access data from: literal values, variables, array items, and object members.
+These locations all have different performance considerations.

+> * Literal values and local variables can be accessed very quickly, whereas array items and object members take longer.

+> * Local variables are faster to access than out-of-scope variables because they exist in the first variable object of the scope chain.
+The further into the scope chain a variable is, the longer it takes to access.
+Global variables are always the slowest to access because they are always last in the scope chain.

+> * Avoid the with statement because it augments the execution context scope chain.
+Also, be careful with the catch clause of a try-catch statement because it has the same effect.

+> * Nested object members incur significant performance impact and should be minimized.

+> * The deeper into the prototype chain that a property or method exists, the slower it is to access.

+> * Generally speaking, you can improve the performance of JavaScript code by storing frequently used object members, array items, and out-of-scope variables in local variables.
+You can then access the local variables faster than the originals.

 *  **DOM Scripting**

+===

 *  **Algorithms and Flow Control**

+===
 *  **Strings and RegExp**

+===
 *  **Responsive Interfaces**

+===
 *  **Ajax asynchronous & XML**

+===
 *  **Programming pratices**

+===
 *  **Building and deploying high-performance JS applications**